yugabyte/yugabyte-db/docs/content/latest/develop/learn/data-modeling-ycql.md

 ---
-title: 2.
-Data modeling
+title: Data modeling in YCQL
+headerTitle: Data modeling
 linkTitle: 2.
 Data modeling
-headerTitle: Data modeling
-description: Data modeling in YCQL is a process that involves identifying the entities (items to be stored) and the relationships between entities.
+description: Learn data modeling in YCQL and how to identify the patterns used to access data and the types of queries to be performed.
 aliases:
   - /develop/learn/data-modeling/
   - /latest/explore/transactional/secondary-indexes/